 Child on child abuse can manifest itself in many ways.
-This may include bullying (including cyber bullying), physical abuse, sexual violence / sexual harassment, 'up-skirting', 'sexting' or initiation / hazing type violence and rituals.
-We do not tolerate harmful behaviour of any kind in school and will take swift action to intervene where this occurs, challenging inappropriate behaviours when they occur - we do not normalise abuse, nor allow a culture where it is tolerated.
+This may include bullying (including cyber bullying), physical abuse, harmful sexual behaviours, gender-related abuse, 'upskirting', 'sexting' or initiation / hazing type violence and rituals.
+We do not tolerate harmful behaviour of any kind in our school and will take swift action to intervene where this occurs, to challenge inappropriate behaviours when they occur.
+We do not normalise abuse, and it is not tolerated in our setting.
+Our culture is very much one of respect, kindness, compassion, hope, connection and belonging.